N1nEmAn/Sevnup/README.md

 Update on August 1, 2024: Added support for armel.
 Update on Oct 27, 2024: Added support for armhf.
+Update on March 23, 2025: Added support for mips.

 ## Dependencies